Skill-RAG: Failure-State-Aware Retrieval Augmentation via Hidden-State Probing and Skill Routing: Method

-Following skill execution, the reformulated query is issued to the retriever, and the model generates a new answer conditioned on the updated evidence.
-The prober then gates the next iteration.
-This loop continues until one of three termination conditions is met: the skill router selects exit, the prober judges the model's state sufficient~\cite{jin2025exploring}, or a predefined maximum number of retrieval rounds is reached.
+Following skill execution, the retriever receives the reformulated query, and the model generates a new answer conditioned on the updated evidence.
+The probe then gates the next iteration.
+This loop continues until the skill router selects exit, the probe judges the model's state sufficient, or the retrieval budget is exhausted.